 A growing body of evidence shows that direct exposure to nature is good for our psychological, emotional and physical health and helps reduce anxiety, depression, stress, lack of connection or purpose, and a host of other concerns.
-Most of us spend 80-90% or more of our lives indoors, including many hours on our screens and this number is undoubtedly higher since the onset of COVID-19.
+Most of us spend 80-90% or more of our lives indoors, including many hours on our screens.
 As a result of our reliance on digital connectivity, many people feel more disconnected from themselves, other people, and the world around them than ever before.
 This group will provide an opportunity to deepen our human-nature experience, to reconnect to nature, to ourselves, and to others.
 Through connection with the earth, we can begin to feel more grounded and more present in our lives.

 - Land-based ancestral connections